Apartment fire in Hutchinson prompts emergency response

-A news release from the Hutchinson Fire Department says around 1:35 p.m.
-Saturday crews responded to the 3000 block of Sierra Parkway for an apartment fire.
+The Hutchinson Fire Department says around 1:35 p.m., crews responded to the 3000 block of Sierra Parkway for an apartment fire.

 One individual was found during a search of four apartments.
 They were treated by EMS at the scene for a minor injury.

-Moderate damage was sustained to one apartment, one apartment suffered water damage and the other two apartments had minor smoke damage.
+Moderate damage was sustained to one apartment, one apartment suffered water damage, and the other two apartments had minor smoke damage.
 All four apartments are inhabitable.
-Red Cross was called in to assist the residents.
+The Red Cross was called in to assist the residents.

 Fire investigators are currently working to determine a cause.